 11. Don’t Bite the Babysitter by Angela Collins-Thomas

 Jacob is not happy with his new nanny.
 He rather spend his days with his mother, so he makes it his job to try to get the nanny to quit.
 Despite his best efforts, the nanny won’t go.
 Nor does he realize his mom and the nanny are working together to teach him a valuable lesson.
 Get ready for a book of silly twists and turns.

 12. The Big Bed by Bunmi Laditan

 Yes, that Bunmi.
 The hilarious mastermind behind The Honest Toddler has written a book with a toddler problem at its core.
 A little girl does not want to sleep in her little bed.
 She comes up with a plan to sleep in the big bed with Mommy.
 But not to worry, she has arranged for Daddy to sleep on a camping cot.
 Bunmi never disappoints.

-13. The Baby Unicorn Manifesto by Dawn Heer, Katarina Wallentin and Nathalie Beauvois
+13. The Baby Unicorn Manifesto by Dain Heer, Katarina Wallentin and Nathalie Beauvois

 This sweet book is a perfect gift for new parents to celebrate the birth of their baby.
 It’s has magic and unicorns and celebrates the value and worth in every person.
 Did we mention it has unicorns?